thesamet/http4s-doobie-cats-scalapb-example/README.md

 - http4s
 - ScalaPB

+## Running without docker

+Ensure you have MySQL running.

+In MySQL:

+    create database spaces;

+Execute the schema in sql/schema.sql inside the given databases.

+Update src/main/resources/application.conf to point at the database correctly.

+    sbt reStart

 ## Running locally inside Docker

-This is the easiest way.
 Using docker-compose you will get an isolated environment that consists of a MySQL database and a Scala API server.

 1. Install docker and docker-compose